jon-xu/scSplit/README.md

       Processed common SNVs for hg19 and hg38 can be found here: http://data.genomicsresearch.org/Projects/scSplit/CommonSNVs

    Please specify the common SNVs in scSplit count using -c/--com parameter, please make sure your common SNVs list does not have header row.

+   c) This step could be memory consuming, if the number of SNVs and/or cells are high.
+As a guideline, building matrices for 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.

+   d) Typical runtime for this step is within 1 hour, depending on the nature of the data and the resources being allocated.

 ### 4. Demultiplexing and generate ALT P/A matrix
    a) Use the two generated allele counts matrices files to demultiplex the cells into different samples.
 Doublet sample will not have the same sample ID every time, which will be explicitly indicated in the log file

-   b) This step is also memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
-As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 50GB RAM to run, please allow enough RAM resource for running the script.

-   c) Run "scSplit run" with input parameters:
+   b) Run "scSplit run" with input parameters:

         -r, --ref, input Ref count matrix
         -a, --alt, input Alt count matrix